On Simultaneous Information and Energy Transmission through Quantum Channels: Private Capacity-Power of a Quantum Channel

 A depolarizing channel with noise parameter $\lambda$ takes an input state $\rho_{in}$ to the maximally mixed state with probability $\lambda$ and keeps it unaltered with probability $\lambda$.
 The isometric extension of this channel is given by

-To calculate the private capacity-power function of this channel, we consider an ensemble of 3 random pure qubit states as above with corresponding probabilities and maximized over all such ensembles.
+To calculate the private capacity-power function of this channel, we consider an ensemble of 3 random pure qubit states as we took for unassisted case, with corresponding probabilities and maximized over all such probabilities.
 The results are plotted in Figs.~\ref{fig:P(B)_for _depol_3d} and \ref{fig:P(B)_for_depol_map}.

 The concavity and the additivity properties for the private capacity-power function will still hold if we have multiple compatible constraints similar to what we discussed for unassisted cases in Sec.~\ref{multiple_cons}.